Kauffman's Distillery Bridge

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 Stiegel Glass Manufactory (approx. 1.2 miles away); Heintzelman House (approx. 1.3 miles away); Manheim Veterans Memorial (approx. 1.3 miles away); Baron Stiegel (approx. 1.3 miles away); Henry William Steigel / Henry M Muhlenberg / Robert Morris (approx. 1.3 miles away); Memorial to Henry William Stiegel (approx. 1.4 miles away); Manheim Historical Society (approx. 1.4 miles away); a different marker also named Manheim Veterans Memorial (approx. 1.7 miles away).

 Credits.
-This page was last revised on January 17, 2021.
+This page was last revised on May 21, 2021.
 It was originally submitted on January 16, 2021, by William Pope of Marietta, Pennsylvania.
-This page has been viewed 46 times since then.
-Last updated on January 17, 2021, by William Pope of Marietta, Pennsylvania.
-Photos: 1, 2. submitted on January 16, 2021, by William Pope of Marietta, Pennsylvania. • Devry Becker Jones was the editor who published this page.
+This page has been viewed 58 times since then.
+Last updated on May 19, 2021, by Carl Gordon Moore Jr. of North East, Maryland.
+Photos: 1, 2. submitted on January 16, 2021, by William Pope of Marietta, Pennsylvania. • J. Makali Bruton was the editor who published this page.